-Corneal implants like INTACS and Kerarings are used to treat sufferers of Keratoconus whose disease has stabilised naturally or with Collagen Cross Linking.
+Corneal implants like INTACS and Kerarings are used to treat sufferers of Keratoconus whose disease has stabilised naturally or with Collagen Cross-Linking.
 Corneal implants are intra-stromal corneal inserts consisting of two clear crescent-shaped pieces of a bio-compatible material.
-The inserts reshape the cornea and correct the visual distortion caused by the Keratoconus.
+The inserts reshape the cornea and correct the visual distortion caused by the condition.
 The implants inserted into the cornea flatten the surface and help improve refractive errors.

 Corneal implants are primarily used to improve the shape of an irregular cornea.
 They can partially correct vision meaning glasses or contact lenses are still required after treatment.
 However, this treatment vastly improves a patient’s best corrected vision.
 The treatment is designed to make wearing contact lens more comfortable, it is completely reversible and exchangeable if needed.

 Dr Pillai is a corneal specialist and has been performing Corneal Implant surgeries at Advanced Vision Care since 2010.

 The treatment takes approximately 30 minutes for both eyes.
 The process is as follows:

 On the day of treatment you will be provided with an eye cover for the treated eye, anti-inflammatory, antibiotic and hydrating drops.
 You will be advised when to take the drops.
 At your first post-operative check 4 to 5 days after surgery of this type, your surgeon will examine the treated eye and assess the rate of healing.

 The recovery period can take up to a week; some discomfort and light sensitivity can be experienced for a couple of days after treatment.
 You are likely to suffer from dry eyes whilst your cornea heals, this is completely normal.